 1. Candidates must be a minimum of 18 years of age.
 Candidates must be current members of USA Powerlifting.
 (Current Membership Cards must be presented to the State Chair prior to test administration.)

 2. Candidates must have approval of their State Chairman to take the test.

-3. Candidates must be actively involved in the sport of powerlifting for a minimum time period of one year in one of the following capacities: Athlete, Meet Volunteer or Coach
+3. Candidates must be actively involved in the sport of powerlifting for a minimum time period of one year in one of the following capacities: Athlete, Meet Volunteer or Coach.

-4. Candidates must pass the written and practical sections of the state referee test.
+4. Candidates must pass the written and practical section of the state referee test.
 A minimum score of 80% is required on the written test and 90% on the practical portion of the test.

 The written exam consists of a 110 question open-book, online exam with questions covering the USAPL-Rulebook-Version 2019 and a practical exam in which you will sit with a National or IPF Referee during a meet and adjudicate 100 attempts (40 squats, 30 bench press and 30 deadlifts).